Get free heat pump quotes

 3. The heat pump isn’t going through its cycles correctly

-If you’ve set your heat pump to heat your home at specific times, and it's not following this preset cycle, this could mean it’s overheating, or that there’s a fault with the thermostat.
+If you’ve set your heat pump to heat your home at specific times, and it’s not following this preset cycle, it could be overheating, or there’s a fault with the thermostat.
+Alternatively, your heat pump problem in this instance could be that it is short cycling.

 The heat pump is overheating

-If the heat pump overheats, it could stop working and not finish a heating cycle, or not turn on for the next cycle.
-Heat pumps can overheat if their airflow is blocked by a dirty filter.
+Should you find that your heat pump overheats, it could stop working and not finish a heating cycle, or not turn on for the next cycle.
+Heat pumps can overheat if a dirty filter blocks their airflow.

-To solve this problem, open the unit and check to see if the filter needs cleaning or replacing.
+To solve this problem, open the unit and check whether the filter needs cleaning or replacing.
+You should aim to check the filter at least once a month – more if you have pets or live in a dusty environment.

 There’s a fault with the thermostat

-If that’s the case, you’ll need to get a technician in to recalibrate the thermostat or replace it.
+If that’s the case, you’ll need a technician to recalibrate or replace the thermostat.

 4. The heat pump’s outdoor unit is icing up